morgade/java-cqrs-starter/README.md

 https://github.com/edumentab/cqrs-starter-kit/

-It features the original "tab" domain aggregate, its commands and events processors, projections and event store.
-It is packaged into a Spring Boot Starter Web application with an AngularJS interface (a few conventional support repositories are used in this interface).
+It features the original "tab" domain aggregate, its commands and events processors, read projections and event store.
+It's packaged into a Spring Boot Starter Web application with an AngularJS/JSON interface and a few conventional support repositories used by its controllers.